amethyst/space-menace/README.md

 - [ ] Consider [nphysics](https://nphysics.org/) integration (using [specs-physics](https://github.com/amethyst/specs-physics/))
 - [ ] Documentation
 - [ ] Tests

+## Contributions:
+Any and all kinds of contributions are more than welcome, whether it be feature implementation, bug fix, art assets creation, documentation, issue logging or simply ideas, suggestions and feedback.

+If you are new to Rust or Game Development and are looking for issues to get started, I have added few [good first issues](https://github.com/amethyst/space-menace/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

+In case you have any doubts or have an idea / feedback that you want to discuss, feel free to [log an issue](https://github.com/amethyst/space-menace/issues/new) or drop me a message on Discord.
+You can find me on the [Amethyst channel](https://discord.gg/amethyst).

 ## Credits / Thanks: